coderefinery/workshop-intro/livestream.md

 There is a **lot** of material, and everyone will take a slightly different path.
 This is OK!

 ### Screen arrangement

 Arranging your screen is surprisingly difficult!

 * We share a vertical window, so half of the screen is for us, and half is for demos.
-* Zoom "Dual monitor mode" (in the settings) gives you two windows which might be useful.

 ![Example screen arrangement with broadcast on one side and learner space on the other](https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png)